albertogg/albertogg.github.com/_posts/2014-08-24-installing-golang-on-os-x.md

 ## Set completions ZSH

+> As of Go 1.4, Google Removed the completions files for zsh and bash due to the
+> lack of maintenance.
+The following will no longer work.

 When installing Go with Homebrew all ZSH completions are thrown to the `/usr/local/share/zsh/site-functions` directory.
 If we have ZSH completions configured to grab [completion.zsh][completions] files, we can just create a